anagnostop/gio-research/content/post/2023-02-07-job-posting/index.md

 **How To Apply**

-Before applying to any of the aforementioned doctoral programs, please email the group's lead, Dr. Georgios C. Anagnostopoulos (georgio@fit.edu) the following artifacts in PDF format:
+Before applying to any of the aforementioned doctoral programs, please email the group's lead, Dr. {{% mention "admin" %}} (georgio@fit.edu) the following artifacts in PDF format:

 - Transcripts (unofficial are acceptable) in English.
 - A current CV/resume.